 Although you can get the already printed invoice slips from the market to save you the trouble but in case you want to save costs, you should know how to make an invoice.
 The invoice should have an invoice number for reference, your name and the name of the client, date, details of payment made and due, job description, address of your business and any other detail you might find necessary.
 Keep a copy of invoice with yourself and sending the original one to the client is the best practice.

-The whole discussion can come down to the point that managing the invoices takes vigilance and efficiency as the money dealings are sensitive and should be handled with care.
+The whole discussion about Invoicing the Design Work can come down to the point that managing the invoices takes vigilance and efficiency as the money dealings are sensitive and should be handled with care.
 Keep a track on your cash inflows and outflows so that you can know easily what you have earned and how to optimize it.
 It is not frequent that clients turn out to be a bad debt as most of them pay on time.

 No matter what the circumstances are, stay level headed and at the best of your professional self and you will get through this steadily.
 Invoicing is no big deal and can be done easily, you only have to make sure that your have yourself covered with everything documented and settled on with the client so you don’t have to go through all the court procedures.